ibm-cloud-docs/containers/cs_versions_archive.md

 <td>IBM file storage classes</td>
 <td>N/A</td>
 <td>N/A</td>
-<td>Removed `mountOptions` in the IBM file storage classes to use the default that is provided by the worker node.<br><br>
+<td>Removed <code>mountOptions</code> in the IBM file storage classes to use the default that is provided by the worker node.<br><br>
-Also, now when you update the cluster master, the default IBM file storage class remains `ibmc-file-bronze`.
+Also, now when you update the cluster master, the default IBM file storage class remains <code>ibmc-file-bronze</code>.
 If you want to set your own default, see [Changing the default storage class](/docs/containers?topic=containers-kube_concepts#default_storageclass).</td>
 </tr>
 <tr>
 <td>Key Management Service Provider</td>